jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 The image above is a typical image in a paper about active learning.
 The x axis is the size of the dataset.
 The y axis is accuracy on the test set.

-A good active learning algorithm is able to cleverly select that data we are going to annotate, so that when we train on it our model will be better compared to training on other data.
+A good active learning algorithm is able to cleverly select that data we are going to annotate, so that when we train on it, our model will be better than if we trained on other data.

 So if for example we have the constraint of being able to annotate only 400 images, the goal of active learning will be to select the best 400 images to annotate.